City's Fraud and Waste Program

 The Program

 Ottawa’s Office of the Auditor General (OAG) administers the City’s Fraud and Waste Program, established in 2005.
-The Program allows employees and the public to confidentially and anonymously report suspected instances of fraud or waste involving City personnel, resources, operations, or vendors.
+The Program allows employees and the public to confidentially and anonymously report suspected instances of fraud, waste or serious wrongdoing involving City personnel, resources, operations, or vendors.
 The automated reporting system operates 24 hours a day, seven days a week.

 The Program is governed by the City’s Fraud and Waste Policy, which sets out the responsibilities of the Auditor General, and of all City staff including managers.